-Cook Islands Telecom is very reliable and up to date with most satellite services.
-Phone cards are available for any overseas calls you may wish to make.
-Visitors on long stays to Rarotonga can connect to the Bluesky Service with their cellular network supporting LTE.
+Vodafone Cook Islands is very reliable and up to date with most satellite services.
+Visitors on long stays to Rarotonga can connect to the Vodafone Service with their cellular network supporting LTE.
 A full postal service is available at the main post office in Avarua.
-Rarotonga stamp and coin collectors should visit the Philatelic Bureau in Avaru
+Rarotonga stamp and coin collectors should visit the Philatelic Bureau in Avarua.

 Informal cool and comfortable is the rule.
 Brief attire is not acceptable in town or villages.
 Nude or topless sunbathing is prohibited.
 A respectable standard of dress is required for church services.

 The Rarotongan Visitor Centre is located in the main township of Avarua next to the ANZ bank.
 It is open Monday to Friday – 8am to 4pm.

 Services here are all 240 volts AC H2/50 cycle.
 North American and some European appliances will need adaptor plugs suited for New Zealand to use dual voltage appliances such as shavers and hair dryers.